-WARNING Contact with energized equipment can result in death, severe personal injury, or substantial property damage.
+WARNING - Contact with energized equipment can result in death, severed personal injury, or substantial property damage.
 Do not attempt to install or perform maintenance on equipment while it is energized.
-Always verify that no voltage is present before proceeding the task, and always follow generally accepted safety procedures. • WEG is not liable for the misapplication or misinstallation of its products.

-The user is cautioned to observe all recommendations, warnings and cautions relating to the safety of personnel and equipment as well as all general and local health and safety laws, codes, and procedures.
-The recommendations and information contained herein are based on WEG experience and judgement, but should not be considered to be all-inclusive or covering every application or circumstance which may arise.
+Always verify that no voltage is present before proceeding with the task, and always follow generally accepted safety procedures. - WEG is not liable for the misapplication or misinstallation of its products.
+The user is cautioned to observe all recommendations, warnings and cautions relating to the safety of personnel and equipment, as well as all general and local health and safety laws, codes and procedures.
+The recommendations and information contained herein are based on WEG experience and judgment, but should not be considered to be all-inclusive or covering every application or circumstance which may arise.
 If any questions arise, contact WEG for further information or instructions.
-1. INTRODUCTION 1.1.
-GENERAL INFORMATION The UBW600 circuit breaker (Figure 1) are 600 V ac maximum rated devices with interchangeable thermal-magnetic trip units rated 600 A maximum continuous current.
-UBW600 circuit breakers are listed in accordance with Underwriters Laboratories, Inc. Standard UL 489 and satisfy the requirements of the International Electrotechnical Commission Recommendations No. IEC 947-2 Model W circuit breakers satisfy the requirements of IEC 947-2.
-This instruction leaflet (IL) gives procedures for installation and field testing of UBW600 circuit breakers.
+1. INTRODUCTION AND GENERAL INFORMATION The UBW800 circuit breaker (Figure 1) are 600 V ac maximum rated devices with interchangeable thermal-magnetic trip units rated up to 800 Amps continuous current.
+Refer to Table 1 for all available trip unit ratings.
+These circuit breakers are listed in accordance with Underwriters Laboratories, Inc.